Elsie Herbold Froeschner

-Elsie Herbold Froeschner (October 6, 1913 – September 12, 2006) was a scientific illustrator best known for her ink drawings of insects belonging to the order Hemiptera.
+Elsie Herbold Froeschner (October 6, 1913 – September 12, 2006) was an American scientific illustrator best known for her ink drawings of insects belonging to the order Hemiptera.
 The insect genus Elsiella and insect species Froeschneriella elsiae are named in her honor.

 Biography

 Elsie M.L.
 Herbold was born on October 6, 1913.
 After graduating from the University of Michigan with her master's degree, she married Richard Froeschner on October 6, 1940.
 The two were married for 62 years and had two daughters, Ellen and Kay.
 Their first daughter was born on February 23, 1944, and would eventually serve as a computer programmer in the US Army at the Panama Canal Zone and the Pentagon.
-Their second daughter, Kay, was born in 1948 — shortly before the family moved from Missouri to Cambridge, Massachusetts for several months so Richard could participate in research at the Museum of Comparative Zoology at Harvard University.
+Their second daughter, Kay, was born in 1948 – shortly before the family moved from Missouri to Cambridge, Massachusetts for several months so Richard could participate in research at the Museum of Comparative Zoology at Harvard University.

-For her husband's seventieth birthday, Elsie joined his friends and colleagues in writing a series of articles in his honor.
-The articles were published in Volume 94, Issue 2 of the Journal of the New York Entomological Society in April 1986, and many included admirable mentions of Elsie.
+For her husband's seventieth birthday, Froeschner joined his friends and colleagues in writing a series of articles in his honor.
+The articles were published in Volume 94, Issue 2 of the Journal of the New York Entomological Society in April 1986, and many included admirable mentions of Froeschner.
 She was mentioned fondly in the section written by Richard's brothers, who said that her sketches had often appeared on their Christmas cards and that her paintings "have long graced the walls of friends and relatives fortunate to have received them."
-A scientific article published in the same issue expressed the author's admiration for Elsie's friendly demeanor and unrivaled illustrations.
+A scientific article published in the same issue expressed the author's admiration for Froeschner's friendly demeanor and unrivaled illustrations.
 An article written by one of Richard's students stressed that, "No mention of Dick Froeschner would be complete without a word about Elsie, her great good cheer, tremendous interest in life, and wondrous drawings and illustrations."

-Elsie Herbold Froeschner died on September 12, 2006, at age 93 in Arlington, Virginia.
-She shares a space at Arlington National Cemetery with her husband Private first class Richard Froeschner who had died four years prior in 2002.
+Froeschner died on September 12, 2006, at age 93 in Arlington, Virginia.
+She shares a space at Arlington National Cemetery with her husband who had died four years prior in 2002.